Trash empty.

 - Print / Digital

-I buy a lot of cd's based on their concept, intent, visual presentation, or when deemed unclassifiable.
-This Charles Curtis concept was one of those albums.
+I buy a lot of records based on concept, intent, visual presentation, or when the work resists easy classification.
+This Charles Curtis release was one of those.

-The album is made of 4 tracks, each track can be played alone, or in combination with others from two to all 4 played simultaneously, ideally on 4 seperate soundsystems so you can get lost in the vibratous middle.
+The album consists of four tracks, each of which can be played alone or in any combination, from two tracks up to all four played simultaneously.
+Ideally across four separate sound systems, so the listener can get lost in the resonant space between them.

 - Domain